numpy/numpy/doc/source/dev/conduct/code_of_conduct.rst

 numpy-conduct@googlegroups.com.
 Currently, the committee consists of:

 - Stefan van der Walt
-- Nathaniel J. Smith
+- Melissa Weber Mendonça
-- Ralf Gommers
+- Anirudh Subramanian

 If your report involves any members of the committee, or if they feel they have a conflict of interest in handling it, then they will recuse themselves from